cobite/safebox-testing/README.md

 docker compose -f /home/git/safebox-server/docker-compose.yml up -d

+if you want to rebuild the image (if you pulled new source code and have older version), you can do this instead:

+docker compose -f /home/git/safebox-server/docker-compose.yml up --build -d

 Trouble-shooting

 You can test to see if your websocket connection is working via postman desktop application, by creating a new websocket request type, and entering: